 The information below is based on a typical year in the Winterthur Garden.
 Current bloom times may vary due to weather conditions.
-For up-to-date information, please visit our garden blog.

 The first signs of spring have arrived with the blossoms of the white snowdrops and the yellow adonis.
 The cold weather brings out the best in the native and hybrid witch-hazels.
 At the Visitor Center, the lemon yellow Chinese witch-hazels contrast beautifully with the muted winter landscape.
 From the Quarry Garden bridge, the view of the surrounding hills is framed by the bronze shades of the hybrid witch-hazels.

 Now is a perfect time to visit Winterthur’s March Bank.
 The hillside is covered with dainty snowdrops with their nodding white blooms and the winter aconite sporting its ruffle-like collar and cheery yellow flowers.
 Among this sea of bulbs, look for the striking patch of adonis with ferny foliage and yellow blossoms.
 Around the Icewell Terrace are large white snowflakes making a show, and at the Visitor Center and Quarry Garden are witch-hazels still in bloom in shades of yellow and bronze.